sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 <br>

-### Use the `X-RateLimit-Limit` header to communicate the maximum number of requests permitted for an API endpoint
+### Always use the `X-RateLimit-Limit` header to communicate the maximum number of requests permitted for an endpoint
-The X-RateLimit-Limit header should be used to communicate to clients the maximum number of requests permitted for a specific API endpoint within a given time period.
-It helps clients understand their rate limit and adjust their request behavior accordingly to avoid hitting rate limits and getting throttled.
+The `X-RateLimit-Limit` header should be used to communicate to clients the maximum number of requests permitted for a specific endpoint within a given time period.
+It helps clients understand their rate limit and adjust their request behavior accordingly to avoid those limits and getting throttled.

 **Example**: